jaspector

 Contact Franklin Fire Department.

-Typical inspection sequence: Standard NH building inspection sequence; contact Code Officers for specifics.
+Typical sequence: Standard NH building inspection sequence; contact Code Officers for specifics.

 New construction, additions, structural changes, moving interior walls, new plumbing fixtures, most electrical work, modifications to heating or cooling units.

+Not all construction work requires a permit in Franklin, NH.
 The following work is generally exempt: Simple repair and maintenance work that does not affect structural components or systems (e.g., new flooring, replacing existing cabinets, re-shingling the roof).; Contact the Planning and Zoning Office at (603) 934-3900 to verify specific exemptions..
+When in doubt, confirm with the local building department before starting work.